maansi21/maansi21/README.md

 - 👋 Hi, I’m @maansi21
 - 👀 I’m interested in coding, dancing
-- 🌱 I’m currently learning web devlopment
+- 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.linkedin.com/in/maansi-srivastava-003a682a5/
 - 😄 Pronouns: she/her